DOI-USGS/ISIS3/qview.md

 ## Tools
 There are several analysis tools located on the right side vertical toolbar.
 Activating one of these tools will add controls specific to that tool to the top toolbar.
+Only one tool can be active at a time, but some are persistent even when not active.
+For example, the zoom tool's shortcut keystrokes remain available when other tools are active.

 <!--- INSERT IMAGE OF THE SIDE TOOLBAR. --->